Protecting Unity Games

 Set the file name to be SpaceShooter if it is required for building on your current platform.

 For example the output for a Standalone platform build will be in

 Then build the project for the specified platform by pressing "Save".

-Open the Dotfuscator Gui and add the input by following instructions for Professional Edition or Community Edition.
+Open the Dotfuscator Config Editor and add the input by following instructions for Dotfuscator Professional or Dotfuscator Community.
 The correct input will depend on the target platform.
 See the following sections for details: